ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---

 ## Round Phases
+The round is broken up into a number of sequential phases.
 1. Pre round
 	1. If it is not the first round of the game, the player who did not end the previous round becomes the first/starting player (the player who passed first in the double pass will go first in the following round).
 TLDR if you were the last person to attack or play a card or something, you're going second.
 		- Worded differently, if you took the last action before the round ended, you will go second in the following round.